The Freedom Factory

 “My first impression was that of a … novel written by a slightly drunk Joyce.” —Maxim Amelin

 “[When I read the novel] I thought of Spanish Nobel laureate Camilo José Cela and his novel The Hive… which through the blending of many disparate voices gives an image of the time, the characters, the particular atmosphere.
 The Freedom Factory has echoes of this same device.” —Gennadiy Kalashnikov

 “Ksenia Buksha has successfully done what no one else, it seems has been able to do: combine utopia and anti-utopia.” —Nadezhda Sergeyeva

-Ksenia Buksha was born in Saint Petersburg.
-She graduated from Saint Petersburg State University, where she studied economics.
-She has worked as a journalist, copywriter, and translator.
-She debuted as a fiction writer in 2001.
-In 2014, The Freedom Factory won the National Bestseller award and was a finalist for the Big Book Award.
-Ksenia Buksha’s work has been, or will soon be, translated into Polish, Chinese, French, and English.
+Poet, fiction writer, and artist Ksenia Buksha was born in Saint Petersburg.
+She holds a degree in economics from Saint Petersburg State University and has worked as a journalist, copywriter, and day trader.
+Since her breakout fiction collection Alyonka the Partisan (2002), Buksha has been winning acclaim as a brilliant stylist and satirist whose linguistic experimentation is guided by a healthy sense of the absurd.
+In 2004, The Freedom Factory won the National Bestseller award and was a finalist for the Big Book Award.
+Buksha’s work has been translated into Polish, Chinese, French, and English.